Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example11/README.md

 * void - methods returning void can be handled using ServletResponse or OutputStream or @ResponseStatus.
 If none of this is handling the method, then he view name is auto resolved using **RequestToViewNameTranslator** in rest controller it means response with no body.
 * DeferredResult<> - allows to specify return value in controller asynchronously from different thread or some event callback
+* Callable<> - to return value asynchronously in spring mvc managed threads